John Moore (Australian politician): Political career

-After the 1998 election, Moore was appointed as Minister for Defence.
+After the 1998 election, Moore was appointed Minister for Defence.
 The most significant events during this period were the deployment of forces to East Timor as a part of the U.N. peace-keeping effort and the upgrade and operationalisation of the Collins Class Submarine Fleet.
 Famously, Moore had a falling out with the Secretary of the Department of Defence, Paul Barratt, resulting in the termination of Barratt's employment contract.
 Moore's most lasting legacy within the Australian Defence Force was the White Paper Defence 2000: Our Future Defence Force, released late in his ministry.
 Howard said: "The Defence White Paper is the most far-sighted reshaping of Australia's defence capability in a generation.
 It would not have been possible without John Moore's determination to improve management within Defence and also win new resources for the ADF".

 During the course of his second term in government, Howard reorganised Cabinet, and appointed Peter Reith as the Minister for Defence, with effect from 30 January 2001.
 Moore therefore left Cabinet as Howard did not move him to another portfolio.
 Moore then resigned his seat in Parliament on 5 February 2001.
 His resignation came at a bad time for the government, and the subsequent Ryan by-election saw Labor take the normally comfortably safe Liberal seat.

 In 2015, Moore and three other former MPs brought a case before the High Court of Australia, purporting that reductions to their retirement allowances and limitations on the number of "domestic return trips per year" under the Members of Parliament (Life Gold Pass) Act 2002 was unconstitutional under S51(xxxi) of the Constitution of Australia.
 They lost the case in 2016, with the court finding that Parliament was entitled to vary the terms of allowances.

+Later life

+John Moore died on 22 January 2025, at the age of 88, at the Berlasco Court Caring Centre, Indooroopilly.
+A state funeral was held on 4 February 2025 at Christ Church in St Lucia.